Respiratory Care Therapy Schools in Virginia

 There are 8 colleges in Virginia that offer respiratory care therapy/therapist degrees.
 Learn about the most popular 8 below:

-28% of the teachers are full time.
-Roughly six years after entering college, graduates of this school earn $29,188 a year.
-71% of students get financical aid.
+Seeking financial aid?
+At this school, 61% of students receive it.
+35% of the teachers are full time.
+Roughly six years after entering college, graduates of this school earn $40,036 a year.

-34% of the teachers are full time.
+38% of the teachers are full time.
+A typical student attending MECC will pay a net price of $8,339.
 99% of students are awarded financial aid at this school.
-Graduates earn an average $33,492 after graduation.

 Respiratory Care Therapy Careers in VA